GGCapital/Company-Reports/README.md

-# company-reports
+# GG Capital Research Reports
-Our collection of research reports from a variety of topics.
+>Our collection of research reports from a variety of topics.